jessebahr/mokjs/README.md

+Mok JS
+===============
 Mok JS is the JavaScript mocking library that respects JavaScript as a language.
 It's currently for Node JS, but I have plans to modify it for browser use later.
-===============

 Creating a mock
 ====
 ```javascript